yung00se/melanoma_model/docs/melanoma_model_tracker.md

 **Normalization**: The images are then scaled down from `[0, 255]` to `[0, 1]` through simple division.
 Allows for a more stable model with faster training.
 It provides a better working condition for backpropagation.

 **Data Splitting**: This is where the team splits up the sets of data.
 In this case we split it into three sets:
-- Training Set: Used to teach the model.
+- Training Set (70%): Used to teach the model.
 Think of it as its practice.
-- Validation Set: Used during training to check how well the model is generalizing.
+- Validation Set (20%): Used during training to check how well the model is generalizing.
 Think of this as the solution sheet to track its progress.
-- Test Set: Used at the end to check final performance.
+- Test Set (10%): Used at the end to check final performance.
 This was set to shuffle so the model doesn't memorize order of data.
 Think of it as its exam its been preparing for.

 **Batch Preparation**: All data is loaded in batches as it allows the model to work efficiently.
 Optimizing the memory use and training speed.
 This way the model can process multiple images at once on the GPU.
 Otherwise it would take a lot longer if done on the CPU.